 group, as defined in 16.3.6.3 (Channel Numbering of operating channels).

-The adjacent channel rejection shall be greater than or equal to than 35 dB, with an FER of 810 –2 using 11 Mb/s CCK modulation described in 16.3.6.4 (Modulation and channel data rates) and a PSDU length of 1024 octets.
+The adjacent channel rejection shall be greater than or equal to than 35 dB, with an PER of 810 –2 using 11 Mb/s CCK modulation described in 16.3.6.4 (Modulation and channel data rates) and a PSDU length of 1024 octets.

 The adjacent channel rejection shall be measured using the following method.

 Input an 11 Mb/s CCK modulated signal at a level 6 dB greater than specified in 16.3.8.2 (Receiver minimum input level sensitivity).
 In an adjacent channel (  25 MHz separation as defined by the channel numbering), input a signal modulated in a similar fashion, which adheres to the transmit mask specified in 16.3.7.4 (Transmit spectrum mask), to a level 41 dB above the level specified in 16.3.8.2 (Receiver minimum input level sensitivity).
 The adjacent channel signal shall be derived from a separate signal source.
 It shall not be a frequency shifted version of the reference channel.
-Under these conditions, the FER shall beless than or equal to 810 –2
+Under these conditions, the PER shall beless than or equal to 810 –2

 Clause 17 (and later if same)